aturner-epcc/uknnss-benchmark-grid/README.md

   Spack environment configuration and lock files if Spack is used
 - The job submission scripts and launch wrapper scripts used (if any)
 - A list of options passed to the benchmark code
-- The JSON results files from running the benchmarks
+- All output files from running the benchmarks

 ## License